 This post may contain affiliate links.
 As an Amazon Associate and a partner of other brands, I get a small commission if you purchase through my links, at no extra cost from you.

-If you are looking for something smooth yet bold, fruity yet earthy, or silky smooth but with a strong flavor, you’ll want to try some of these 5 Costa Rican Coffee Brands.
+If you are looking for something smooth yet bold, fruity yet earthy, or silky smooth but with a strong flavor, you’ll want to try some of these Costa Rican coffee brands below.

 Let’s dive into the world of Costa Rican Coffee.